ybrid/player-sdk-swift/README.md

 Please report any issue to tell us your need.

 ## Further documentation
-An excellent start to dive into technical details is [the overview](https://github.com/ybrid/overview)
+An excellent start to dive into technical details is [the overview](https://github.com/ybrid/overview).

+For a deeper insight into the structure of metadata and the power of ybrid [see ybrid docs](https://github.com/ybrid/player-interaction/blob/master/doc).

 ## Contributing
 You are welcome to [contribute](https://github.com/ybrid/player-sdk-swift/blob/master/CONTRIBUTING.md) in many ways.